biotite-dev/biotite/doc/tutorial/structure/atoms.rst

 In some cases, you might need to handle structures, where each atom is present in multiple locations
 (multiple models in NMR structures, MD trajectories).
-For theses cases :class:`AtomArrayStack` objects enter the stage:
+For these cases :class:`AtomArrayStack` objects enter the stage:
 They represent a list of atom arrays with the same atoms in each model/frame, but differing coordinates.
 Hence the annotation arrays in :class:`AtomArrayStack` objects still have the